andy-maier/ansible-doc-template-extractor/README.md

 * playbook.md.j2: Produces Markdown format from spec files for playbooks.

-All these templates support both the Ansible-defined spec file formats and the project-defined extensions to these formats.
+All these templates support both the Ansible-defined spec file formats and the extensions to these formats defined by this project.

 These templates are selected automatically based on the detected spec file type and output format.